 If you have been released on bail on the condition that you will submit to drug tests, you need to make sure that you will pass these drug tests.
 Always show up to your drug tests.
 Failure to take the test will result in failure of the test.
 In addition, you should abstain from drugs and alcohol to make sure that you can pass the tests.
 If you fail any drug test, either from failing to show up or having drugs in your system, your right to bail can get revoked.
 Failing drug tests means that you will have to await your trial in the custody of the state.

-If you are unsure how to comply with your conditions for release, including drug testing, please contact my office.
-I can review the conditions for your release with you and help you comply with the conditions.
-For more information, call the office at 203-925-9200.
+If you are unsure how to comply with your conditions for release, including drug testing, it is in your best interest to contact an attorney.
+An attorney can review the conditions of your release and help you comply with those conditions.
+This can prevent future problems.